 7. Be Part Of Crib-Making And Star-Making Competition

 Christmas crib is a popular attraction during the celebrations in Goa.
 People participate in various competitions and come up with a multitude of interior design ideas, and furniture.
 The most prominent ones are those depicting the village of the Jesus.
 Also, there is a star-making competition held between the locals which are organized on a larger scale with the high-spirited competition.

 Goa has plenty of colonial architectures to keep you engrossed.
-The Archbishop’s Palace, Penha de Franca, Basilica of Bom Jesus, Viceroy’s Gate, and Church of Our Lady of Immaculate Conception are the some of the places that exude old world charm.
+The Archbishop’s Palace, Penha de Franca, Basilica of Bom Jesus, Viceroy’s Gate, and Church of Our Lady of Immaculate Conception are the some of the places that exudes old world charm:

 1. Old Goa

 Old Goa looks the most stunning of them all.
 The lost charm of Old Goa makes it a favorite during Christmas.
 Church of St. Francis of Assisi is the center of attraction with people from all over the world flocking to the church and queuing up to catch a glimpse of the mortal remains of the pope.
 Also, the domed Church of St. Cajetan, inspired by St. Peter’s in Rome, Se Cathedral from the 16th–17th century, and the Chapel of St. Catherine are other prominent structures that must be visited in Old Goa.